NoneJou072/robopal/README.md

 ```

 ## Contribute
 robopal currently has many shortcomings.
-Everyone is welcome to raise questions or leave suggestions in the [Issue](), and you are welcome to [Pull Request]() to improve this project together.
+Welcome to raise questions or leave suggestions in [Issue](), and also welcome to [Pull Request]() to improve this project together.

-## Future works
-* Documentation and tutorials.
-* Teleoperation Interface and `rollout` function (for Imitation Learning).
-* New demos of bimanual, using `petting zoo` style (for Multi-Agents RL).

 ## Citation
 Please cite robopal if you find useful in this work: